 Banana millet porridge is a deliciously creamy tasting alternative breakfast to oatmeal.
-Gluten free and ready in just 10 to 15 minutes, this healthy and satisfying breakfast makes for a great start to the day!
+Gluten free and ready in just 15 minutes, this healthy and satisfying breakfast makes for a great start to the day!

-I've been making this banana millet porridge a lot recently, especially at weekends, as a change from my usual everyday oatmeal / porridge.
+I've been making this banana millet porridge a lot recently especially at weekends as a change from my usual everyday oatmeal / porridge.

-I know it’s been a while since I brought you a new breakfast recipe with millet.
+It's been a while since I brought you a new breakfast recipe with millet.
 My first was the spiced plum millet porridge which is still a favourite today.

-I must admit it took a few tries to cook it, and different variations of ingredients added before I was happy to publish breakfast recipes using it.
+I must admit it took a few tries to cook it and different variations of ingredients added before I was happy to publish breakfast recipes using it.

 5 Nutritional Benefits of Banana Millet Porridge

 - The added banana provides you with a high fibre instant energy kick start to your day